BerndHagen/MemoInk-Personal-Diary-App/README.md

 > **Note:** Ensure you have a minimum of 200MB of free space and a stable internet connection for uninterrupted service use.

+# Complete Functionality Guide

+### Home Screen

+- **Global Topics**: The home screen displays the 20 latest Topics under the 'Global Topics' section.
+These are topics available to the entire user base.
+However, access to each topic is permission-based.
+If you don't have the necessary permissions to view a topic, attempting to open it will result in a message indicating you cannot access it.

+- **Shared Topics**: Below the 'Global Topics', you'll find the 'Shared Topics' section.
+These topics are ones that other users have shared with you by granting specific permissions.
+This allows for collaborative discussions and content sharing within a controlled environment.

+### Creating a New Topic

+1. To create a new topic, tap on the **plus symbol (+)** on the bottom navigation bar.
+2. Enter your topic details, including the title and date.
+3. In the 'User Permissions' section, select which users you wish to grant access to by checking the box next to their name.
+Use the **SELECT ALL USERS** button to grant access to all users quickly.
+4. Save the topic by tapping the **SAVE** button, or cancel the process by tapping **CANCEL**.

+### Adding Entries to a Topic

+- When viewing a topic, such as the 'Gaming Topic', you can add new entries by tapping on **ADD ENTRY +**.
+Here, you can write content, share images, and document experiences related to the topic.

+### Profile and Settings

+- The 'Profile' screen allows you to view your personal information, including your username, country, and contact options like email and website.
+- Users can visit each other's profiles to learn more about them and view the topics they have published.
+- The 'Settings' screen provides a summary of your personal information and offers access to modify your account details and contact preferences.

+### Searching for Users

+- The app includes a feature to search for other users.
+This functionality lets you view the profiles of fellow users, see their published topics, and potentially engage with their content, depending on permissions.

+### Permissions and Accessibility

+- Permissions play a crucial role in the app.
+They determine what content you can view and interact with.
+If you try to access a topic without the required permissions, the app will notify you that access is not allowed.

+### Additional Notes

+- The app is designed with user collaboration and privacy in mind, creating a space where personal and shared experiences can be documented and discussed within a community setting or in private.

+Please ensure you're familiar with the app's functionality to get the most out of your experience.
+If you have any questions or require assistance, refer to this guide or contact support.

+# How to Create a New Topic

+Creating a new topic in the app is a simple process.
+Just follow the steps below:

+1. Tap on the **plus symbol (+)** located in the bottom navigation bar to start creating a new topic.

+2. Once the 'New Topic' page opens, you will see the 'Topic Details' section at the top.
+Here, enter the title of your new topic in the provided text field.

+3. Select the date for your topic by tapping on the date field.
+A calendar may pop up where you can choose the desired date.

+4. Scroll down to the 'User Permissions' section to set who can view or participate in this topic.
+You can select individual users by checking the box next to their name.
+If you want to allow all users to access the topic, tap the **SELECT ALL USERS** button.

+5. After setting up your permissions, review all information you've entered.

+6. To finalize the creation of your topic, tap the **SAVE** button located at the bottom of the screen.
+If you wish to discard the topic, tap **CANCEL**.

+Remember, you can always edit the topic details and permissions later if you need to make changes.

 # Copyright